Luc641/Airline-Information-System/analysis/Data Dictionary/Data Dictionary.md

 A complex of runways and buildings for the take-off, landing, and maintenance of civil aircraft, with facilities for passengers.

 ## Arrival time:
+the moment at which a public conveyance is scheduled to get to a given destination.

 ## Booking:
 A reservation of a flight.
 A booking is made for one or more people for a specific flight and can include options.